johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Device-Trust-Overview.md

 # General Device Trust Overview

 Microsoft Edge for Business Device Trust connectors enable admins to strengthen their organization’s security posture within the browser.
-Device trust connectors enable IDPs to obtain device-level signals directly from Edge for Business during user authentication flows.
-These signals will be sent to and verified by the IDP before a user can authenticate to a specified resource.
+Device trust connectors enable IDPs to obtain device-level signals directly from Microsoft Edge for Business during user authentication flows.
+These signals are sent to and verified by the IDP before a user can authenticate to a specified resource.

 ## Signals

-The following signals will be sent to the IDP during the device trust flow:
+The following signals are sent to the IDP during the device trust flow:

 1. Device Manufacturer
 2. Device Model